In this Article...quick links

 - The different phases of the switch-over

-Or, you could use the strategic storytelling approach where:
+2. The strategic storytelling approach where:

 - Your presentation unfolds with a moving story about a farmer on an Indonesian island who fell prey to a crippling respiratory illness because of the large swathes of native forest that were burned to clear land for oil palm farming.
 His illness meant he couldn’t work and provide for his family and before too long he lost all his land.
 He is among thousands of other people, as well as threatened animals such as orangutans, who are dying prematurely as a result of air pollution from the fires.
 (The conflict).

-- Your joint venture with the company who owns these oil palm farms is being battered by bad press as more people around the world become aware of the terrible consequences of palm oil farming.
+- Your joint venture with the company that owns these oil palm farms is being battered by bad press as more people around the world become aware of the terrible consequences of palm oil farming.
 You now need a way to salvage the situation before your brand’s reputation is damaged forever.
 (The journey).

 - Switching to alternatives like sunflower and soybean oil sourced sustainably could improve brand perception, customer loyalty and sales.
 Setting up a fund to rehabilitate Indonesian farmers and protect wildlife who have suffered from mass deforestation will further your brand’s reputation.
-(The solution)
+(The solution).

-Assuming you were on the board, which presentation approach would be more likely to persuade you?
+Which presentation approach would be more likely to persuade you?

-1. Keep your business storytelling real
+Tip 1.
+Keep your strategic storytelling real

 To present a convincing business case, don’t use a fictional story.
 The best business storytelling examples use real-life success stories with heroes that have paved the way already.